Skip to main content

 What should I look for when choosing a therapist in Fort Myers?

 Start with three things: licensing, experience with your specific concern, and fit.
 Make sure your therapist holds a valid Florida license (LMHC, LCSW, LMFT, or Licensed Psychologist).
-Look for someone who names your issue as a specialty -- not just a general list of everything.
+Look for someone who names your issue as a specialty, not just a general list of everything.
 And pay attention to how you feel in the first session.
 A good therapist should make you feel heard without rushing to fix things.
 Most practices offer a consultation or initial session so you can decide if it's the right match.

 Is therapy covered by insurance in Lee County?

 Most major insurance plans cover outpatient therapy in Lee County, including Aetna, Blue Cross Blue Shield, Cigna, United Healthcare, Medicare Part B, and Care Partners through Lee Health.
 Your specific cost depends on your plan's copay or coinsurance.
-Call the therapist's office before your first appointment and ask them to verify your benefits -- a good practice will do this for you so there are no surprises.
+Call the therapist's office before your first appointment and ask them to verify your benefits; a good practice will do this for you so there are no surprises.

 Call Now Book Online